Workshops & Demonstrations

 If you run a photography club, meetup group or some other type of club or group such as a youth group, business club, marketing group or similar, and are interested in presenting a workshop, lecture or demonstration feel free to contact me with your ideas.
 I can structure a presentation geared to your specific group's goals.

 Multiplicity Self Portrait

-This is a simple yet fun photo project to add to your collection of self-portraits.
-While this is easy enough to do on your own, it is even easier with a little help.
+This simple yet fun photo project adds a twist to self-portraits.
+While easy enough to do on your own, it is even easier with a partner.

 This workshop is a small intimate, no pressure introduction to the rich and rewarding world of digital photography.

 Part instruction and part Q&A, you will get the chance to learn some of the more elusive functions of basic photography.
 In this workshop no question is a dumb question.

 Images not coming out the way you expected?